ethereum/ethereum-org-website/src/content/developers/tutorials/erc20-annotated-code/index.md

 ```

-## The Actual Contract
+## The Actual Contract {#the-actual-contract}

-This is an actual contract that implements the ERC20 standard,
+This is the actual contract that implements the ERC20 standard,
 [taken from here](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/contracts/token/ERC20/ERC20.sol).
-It is not meant to be used as-is, but you can use it as a template for your own code.
-You can also
+It is not meant to be used as-is, but you can
 [inherit](https://www.tutorialspoint.com/solidity/solidity_inheritance.htm) from it to extend it to something usable.

 ```solidity